kamal-github/demtech/README.md

 - The AWS SES API is really extensive and the documentation is quite spread and quite time consuming.
 Remaining behaviour that are missing, I wish I could implement them.
 - Instrumentation using OpenTelemetry.
 - More statistic can be added as per demand.
+- It could support rate limiter for APIs to prevent abuse.